Amazing day today – and it really didn’t even kick off until 2 p.m., when I got home from an in-office shift for my part-time job!

 Well, Science Bob’s version of this keeps going, and so did ours.
 After several rounds of pennies, we did, as he suggests, try putting some household hardware – nuts and bolts – into the vinegar solution.
 Try it – you’ll be amazed.
 The metal attracts the copper that’s been leached out of the pennies, and the shiny silver will change to a coppery-black color!

 At right is what our washers looked like when we started.
 We left the one on the right alone, but we put the one at left into the vinegar-salt mixture after we’d “cleaned” our pennies, and that’s what happened!
 Even more amazingly, after we’d left it there for some time, you could see what we believe was the salt forming almost a “halo” over the washer in the bowl.
 It was pretty phenomenal!
-Sarah also experimented by pouring salt directly onto some of the hardware, to see the effect that might have.
+Ashar also experimented by pouring salt directly onto some of the hardware, to see the effect that might have.

 Finally – because by this time it was about 10:45 at night, and Mom was getting pretty beat! – we decided to make lava in a cup.
 This is a density experiment – first, you fill a cup about 2/3 full with water; then, you add about 5 drops of food coloring, if you’d like, just to jazz it up, and finally you pour in about a quarter-cup of vegetable oil.
-Sarah noticed right away how it separated and the oil rose to the top.
+Ashar noticed right away how it separated and the oil rose to the top.

 The fun part, though, is that you next dump in about a teaspoon of salt.
 That’s heavier than the oil, so it sinks through it into the water, carrying little bits of oil along with it; then, when the salt dissolves in the water, the oil pops back up, and you get a sort of a lava-lamp effect.

-Our first attempt at this didn’t work as well; we used a HUGE plastic tumbler, and Sarah believes (and I agree) that there was too much water for it to really be a dramatic “bubbling” effect.
+Our first attempt at this didn’t work as well; we used a HUGE plastic tumbler, and Ashar believes (and I agree) that there was too much water for it to really be a dramatic “bubbling” effect.
 Next, we tried a smaller glass, and this worked a good bit better; you can see some of our “bubbling” at right.

 We also tried pouring in sugar to see if it would work the same way, but as the sugar was a bit lighter, it didn’t tend to sink down through the oil as well.
 We also talked about saturation – when the salt or sugar would not dissolve in the water any more, then no “bubbles” happened, and we’d have to start fresh.